filamentgroup/grunticon/README.md

 - `svgDataCSS`: The name of the generated CSS file containing SVG data uris.
 Default: `"icons.data.svg.css"`
 - `pngDataCSS`: The name of the generated CSS file containing PNG data uris.
 Default: `"icons.data.png.css"`
-- `urlpngcss`: The name of the generated CSS file containing external png url references.
+- `pngFileCSS`: The name of the generated CSS file containing external png url references.
 Default: `"icons.fallback.css"`
-- `previewhtml`: The name of the generated HTML file containing PNG data uris.
+- `previewHTML`: The name of the generated HTML file containing PNG data uris.
 Default: `"preview.html"`
-- `loadersnippet`:  The name of the generated text file containing the grunticon loading snippet.
+- `loaderSnippet`:  The name of the generated text file containing the grunticon loading snippet.
 Default: `"grunticon.loader.html"`
-- `pngfolder`:  The name of the generated folder containing the generated PNG images.
+- `pngFolderName`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
-- `cssprefix`: a string to prefix all css classes with.
+- `cssPrefix`: a string to prefix all css classes with.
 Default: `"icon-"`
-- `customselectors`: Allows you to specify custom selectors (in addition to the generated `cssprefix + filename - extension` class) for individual files.
+- `customSelectors`: Allows you to specify custom selectors (in addition to the generated `cssPrefix + filename - extension` class) for individual files.
 - `defaultWidth`: a string that MUST be defined in px that will be the size of the PNG if there is no width given in the SVG element.
 Example: `defaultWidth: "300px";` Default: `"400px"`